chark/scriptable-events/.github/README.md

 https://github.com/chark/scriptable-events.git#upm
 ```

-Alternatively, you can also install it by adding the following dependency to `Packages/manifest.json`:
+Alternatively, you can also install it by adding the following line to `Packages/manifest.json`:
 ```text
 "com.chark.scriptable-events": "https://github.com/chark/scriptable-events.git#upm"
 ```